musevlt/origin/docs/installation.rst

 Installation
 ============

-ORIGIN requires the following packages:
+ORIGIN requires Python 3.6+ and the following packages:

 * Numpy
 * Astropy